pio-codes/3D-Point-Cloud-and-Cubic-Volume-generator/README.md

 ## Requirements
 - INPUT DATA
   - Calibrated stereo images (left and right image)
   - Ground truth images of each pair
+  Note: Better results are obtained when the ground truth image is derived from the disparity images obtained after running the program.

  ## Citation/Credits
  Some of the codes include highly modified version of the [***StereoVision***](https://github.com/erget/StereoVision) package by Daniel Lee.